 1.)
 Pruning –

 By early September your garden can look a bit bedraggled.
-Containers can be overgrown and overflowing, shrubs may need a good haircut, certain perennials are lobbing over looking tired.
-Continue pinching and deadheading flowering plants.
-Keep the beds clean of debris and get a leg up on fall chores.
+Containers can be overgrown and overflowing, shrubs may need a good haircut, certain perennials are lobbing over looking tired and well worn.
+Continue pinching and deadheading your flowering plants.
+Keep the beds clean of debris and get a leg up on those fall chores.

 One benefit of pruning is that it stimulates plant growth.
 Most of my annuals are still blooming strong and the perennials are getting ready for another burst.
 Shape up your shrubs to keep them in check and looking good.